OGRECave/ogre-next/Docs/src/manual/hlms.md

 Under the hood there is an HLMS C++ implementation (`HLMS_LOW_LEVEL`) that acts just as a proxy to the material.
-The HLMS is an integral part of Ogre 2.0, not just a fancy add-in.
+The HLMS is an integral part of Ogre 2.+, not just a fancy add-in.

-Materials have been refactored, and thus your old code may need a few changes.
-Most notably Macroblocks & Blendblocks have been added to Materials, thus functions like `Pass::setDepthCheck` & Co have been replaced by a two calls: `Pass::setMacroblock` & `Pass::setBlendblock`.

-## Fixed Function has been removed {#HlmsChangesFFP}

-With FFP being removed, multitexturing and pass splitting functionality was cut as well.
-The HLMS default systems handle these.
+(Btw, Fixed Function Pipeline is not available in Ogre 2.+)

+# Getting started with a material
+HLMS materials are defined in JSON files which you need load into your application.
+Have a look at [PbsAllSettings.json](Docs/2.0/JSON/PbsAllSettings.json) for the possible properties to tweak.

+# The implementation of HLMS {#hlms}

-# The three components {#HlmsComponents}
+## The three components {#HlmsComponents}

 1.  **Scripts.** To set the material properties (i.e. type of Hlms to
     use: PBS, Toon shading, GUI; what textures, diffuse colour,